ethic-bakeery/YNL/README.md

-# Youth for Nigerian Leadership (YNL) Web Application
+# ANYL (All Nigerian Youth Congress) Web Application

 ## Project Overview

-**Youth for Nigerian Leadership (YNL)** is a transformative platform designed to engage and empower Nigerian youth in the reformation of the country's political system.
+**ANYL (All Nigerian Youth Congress)** is a transformative platform designed to engage and empower Nigerian youth in the reformation of the country's political system.
 This web application serves as a hub for organizing activities, facilitating communication, and managing various aspects of the organization.
-By leveraging technology, YNL aims to drive positive change, promote effective leadership, and address critical issues such as unity, security, and economic growth.
+By leveraging technology, ANYL aims to drive positive change, promote effective leadership, and address critical issues such as unity, security, and economic growth.

 ## Objectives